 - Art in Art paradise

 After having read a lot of good reviews, we decided to peek into this museum on the last day of our leg in Pattaya.
-Just before we decided to move back to Bangkok we peeped into this museum.
-Contrary to popular belief that museums are boring this museum really grew on us with its huge 3D paintings and installations.
+Just before we decided to move back to Bangkok we peeped into this museum. this place was definitely worth visiting.
+Click here to Read all about our visit to Art in Paradise Museum.

 The last agenda on our trip was do a little bit of shopping in Bangkok.